 When you’re building a healthy, caring relationship do you go to the relationship counsellor/coach who tells you it’s all possible in three easy sessions or to the coach with an approach which is considered, well-informed and professional?
 Do you go to someone who’ll give you the good but also the bad news about relationship struggles?
 Do you go to the relationship coach who’ll help you and your partner identify where you are, where you’d like to be and one who has the skills and training to help you move towards that?

-Growth is work, and building a successful relationship is hard.
+Growth is work, and building a successful relationship is work.
 It isn’t physically hard like digging a deep plot in a garden bed.
 It’s hard in that it takes time and learning and stretches you emotionally in many ways.

 Some of what you do will change the relationship dynamic between you – the ways that you’ve been acting and reacting to each other.
 Some of what you’ll be doing your partner may love and other things you’ll be doing your partner won’t like at all.
 Your emotional reactions and their emotional reactions to these changes will be a challenge.
 You’ll need to work hard at learning new ways to manage and regulate your emotions in the face of their emotions.